 Make your flaps with confidence & be inspired by other gorgeous ideas from participants

-Welcome to week 2 of the Smart Sofa station Sew-Along!
+Welcome to the next installment of support information for sewing the Smart Sofa Station.

 I’ve been sew excited to see so many of you making a start, and some of you even zooming ahead with enthusiasm!

 I’ll share some of my favourites below so make sure you read to the end!